woupiestek/midistuff_ts/log.md

   trees.
 - Duration: floating hexadecimals...
 - Programs: limited range like pitches and dynamics, but I am not feeling like working them out.
-Up for change down the line.
+Up for change down the line. `=` for decimal numbers?
 - Tempos: sticking to this milliseconds per whole note idea...

-Aside from that, markers, which should just be identifier strings.
+Aside from that, markers, which should just be identifier strings. `$`?

 ## 2023-11-6